propavingk/SlotDrift/SECURITY.md

 - open sockets, make HTTP requests, or resolve DNS names;
 - execute anything from the input, including field values that resemble code or paths;
+- write files by default; `--output` writes exactly one report file to the path you name;
+- run with elevated privileges, install anything, or modify its environment.